sirthxalot/test-github-features/.github/CONTRIBUTING.md

 --------------------------------------------------------------------------------

 > ### That's it Folks!
-> Thanks for standing by and have a nice day!
+> Thanks for standing by and have a very nice day!
 >
 > Sincerely
 > Alexander Bösch ([sirthxalot](<sta.contribution@gmail.com>))